 The roles of a software development manager are numerous and too complex to explain in one post.
-However, two key roles in the waterfall model are very visible in the organization.
+However, there are two key roles in the waterfall model that are very visible in the organization and are missing in Agile.
 Managers create technical solutions for projects and direct the work of the team.

 - The team grooms the user story.